Bluelightning26/neoboard/JOURNAL.md

 - The BOM took me a while, as I couldn't find the links to many of the products
 - I also learned what PCBA is today and am very excited to try it out!!!
 Edit: Turns out PCBA is not the move, I'd rather solder everything than figure out all the JLC parts
 - I THINK I"M READY TO SUBMIT!!
 Firmware will need some work with product in hand but eerything feels like the product I'd like to have now :)

+---
+# June 27th
+Hours: 2

+Lots of work done on CAD!!
+Will update tmrw in the morning once totally done